 France’s research powerhouses

-Most publicly funded research in France is carried out at the universities, which accounts in part for the high quality of teaching there.
+Most publicly funded research in France is carried out at the universities, which accounts in part for the high quality of teaching found there.
 There are roughly 300 doctoral departments and a combined teaching and research faculty of 62,000 professors, who work in close cooperation with more than 1,200 research laboratories and centers.
 France has also built up a particularly strong network for international research collaboration.
 With more than 7,000 joint U.S.-French academic papers co-authored every year, transatlantic scientific collaboration is flourishing – a dynamic relationship that also exists between France and its European neighbors, and between scholars and scientists in France and those throughout the rest of world.

 France also has features higher education and research clusters, known as PRES (pôles de recherche et d’enseignement supérieur).
 They were created to bring together universities, grandes écoles, and research organizations located near one another, enabling them to cooperate and pool resources.
-Seventeen PRES have been formed since 2006 throughout France.
+26 PRES have been formed since 2006 throughout France.